taraokelly/Theory-Of-Computation/CA/README.md

 # CA

 Continuous assessment assigned for the module [Theory of Algorithms](https://github.com/theory-of-algorithms/).
 This CA is responsible  for 30% of the overall grade.
+A list of 10 functional programming tasks, to be written in Racket, are to be completed by the 8th of April.

-The questions along with their breakdowns and solutions can be found in the found in the separate files named: **_Qx.-title.rkt_**, e.g. question number one, about the function ```decide-prime```, is located in __*Q.01-DecidePrime.rkt*__.
+The questions along with their solutions can be found in the found in the separate files named: **_Qx.-title.rkt_**, e.g. question number one, about the function ```decide-prime```, is located in __*Q.01-DecidePrime.rkt*__.
 Easy read copies of the solutions can be found in the [solutions](#solutions) section of this README.
 The full specification of this assignment can be found [here](https://github.com/taraokelly/Theory-Of-Computation/blob/master/CA/problems.pdf).

 ## Table of Contents